 I am a coastal marine ecologist with passion for natural history, ecophysiology, educational equity, and environmental justice.
-My work explores the effects of climate change and the impacts of restoration efforts on nearshore species.
+My work explores the effects of climate change and the impacts of conservation efforts on nearshore species.

 I am interested in the behavioral and physiological strategies for survival employed by animals in extreme environments.
 The intertidal zone is ideal for the study of global change because these organisms are subjected to rapidly changing marine and terrestrial environments.